 Dual-credit programs allow students to earn high school and college credit simultaneously.
-Students can earn dual credit by completing college courses or by completing standardized exams.
 In some courses, both Advanced Placement (AP) classes and Cornerstone classes will be taught concurrently.

 Bellarmine provides opportunities for students to earn college credit through Central Washington University's Cornerstone Program (College in the High School).
 Similar to the Running Start model, the designated courses use an approved CWU syllabus and curriculum and are taught by Bellamine teachers who have qualified as CWU lectures.
 Enrolled students become CWU students of record and receive college credit; grades received in dual credit courses are recorded by the university, and thus become part of the students' future college transcript.